How working with a nutritionist helped me stop using food as a reward

 A week in and I’d lost a lot of water weight.
 I was officially in ‘ketosis’ (Ketosis is a metabolic state in which fat provides most of the fuel for the body).
 I had no cravings and was enjoying the luxury of not having to think about my meals.
 They’d all been nutritionally balanced for me.

 Of course, lifestyle is different for everyone.
-Kim has a lot of clients (she is based in Harley Street in London) who have varying social events which mean a lot of eating out.
-She explained to me some of the substitutions you can make if you are dining out which include a palm-sized portion of protein with as many as the allowed veggies as you like.
+Kim has a lot of clients (she is based in Harley Street in London) who have varying social events which means a lot of eating out.
+She explained to me some of the substitutions you can make if you are dining out which include a palm-sized portion of protein with as many of the allowed veggies as you like.

 I had a work-dinner out and opted for chicken and asked for a side of broccoli and asparagus.
 Felt smug.
 But another day I had an unfortunate incident with my mouth and some irresistible mashed potatoes.
 Luckily I didn’t slip out of ketosis.
 Mostly though I was curious about if this would work or not so I wanted to do all the correct steps.

 Each week at the same time, Kim would video call me to check on my progress, answer any questions, generally boost morale and plan for the week ahead.
 I think without this I would have gone back to my usual habits where I’d have tweaked things to suit my mood and convinced myself that it would work out.